 You can complete the majority of the licensing steps online.
-You can choose an online school for your prelicense course.
-You will have to complete a proctored exam when you’re done with your prelicense course, but you can do that at home or at a location of your choice.
-You will have to get your fingerprint background check done in person, and you’ll have to complete the exam in person.
+You can take your prelicensing course online.
+You will have to complete a proctored exam when you’re done with your prelicensing course, but you can do that at home or at a location of your choice.
+As for your background check and license exam, you must complete them in person.

 How long does it take to get a Georgia real estate license?

 It takes two to six months to get a Georgia real estate license.
-The longest part of the process of obtaining your license is the prelicense course.
-If you take scheduled livestream classes that run Monday to Friday full time, you can finish the course in as little as two weeks.
-Taking the prelicense course at your own pace means you’ll have to set your schedule.
+The longest part of the process of obtaining your license is the prelicensing course.
+If you take scheduled live stream classes that run Monday to Friday full time, you can finish the course in as little as two weeks.
+Taking the prelicensing course at your own pace means you’ll have to set your schedule.

 Does Georgia have post-licensing requirements?

-Yes; newly licensed salespersons in Georgia have to complete a 25-hour post-license course.
+Yes; newly licensed salespersons in Georgia have to complete a 25-hour post-licensing course.
 You’ll have to complete the course within the first year of receiving your real estate license.